Neo-noen/Neo-noen/README.md

-# Hi chat

-## About me
+# About Me
-I am a secondary student and self-taught programmer (im very stupid dont even ask me about anything technical).
+I am a middle-school student who is a self-taught programmer.
-I love trying new things, only if they work

-## Things that I have learnt
-- Python
-- That's it
-- Something something about machine learning

-# Ok goodbye chat!!!
+Most of my projects are purely to educate myself or to experiment and explore other concepts and ideas.
+I don't write practical or production code often, and if I do, they're not to be used as an actual service within a production enviroment or any enviroment.

+# Current Projects
+I don't have projects that I am actively working on and wanting to share.
+There will be more to this.